Immiora/deepPongRL/README.md

 We did some preliminary model comparison and observed that shallower models (1-layer) converged faster (final performance subject to number of training episodes).
 We also saw that policy gradient training resulted in faster and more graduate training compared to deep Q-learning.

 ![training details](https://github.com/Immiora/deepPongRL/blob/master/final_report/Slide13.PNG?raw=true)
-Our final cote concerned GPU vs CPU computational time differences.
+Our final note concerned GPU vs CPU computational time differences.
 We report that smaller networks are trained faster on a CPU unit.